szincone/blog-vs-mcenroe/README.md

-# tennis-blog :tennis:
+# :tennis: blog-vs-mcenroe
-Full-Stack Web App built using React and Node.js.
+Full-Stack web application built using React, Redux, Express, and SQLite.

 ## demo
-- Live version of the site hosted here [tennis-blog](https://szincone.github.io/tennis-blog/)
+- Live version of the site hosted here :link:[Blog-vs-McEnroe](https://szincone.github.io/blog-vs-mcenroe/):link:
 - Front-end hosted on Github Pages.
 - Back-end hosted on Heroku (uses free account, will need to refresh the site a few times to wake the backend up).